-The coastal walk begins above Bondi Baths and Bondi Icebergs clubhouse at the south end of Bondi Beach.
-The Icebergs members come here and swim every Sunday during the winter, which must be exiting even if for me as a Scandinavian winter swimming in Australia doesn’t sound extreme.
+The coastal walk begins above Bondi Baths and Bondi Icebergs clubhouse at the south end of the Beach.
+Icebergs members come here and swim every Sunday during the winter, which must be exiting even if for me as a Scandinavian winter swimming in Australia doesn’t sound very extreme.

-The path begins with lots of steps between sharp rock formations but around the corner walking gets easier and the path is all the way in a good condition.
-Before the first beach, the Tamarama Beach, there is a lookout at Mackenzies Point.
+The walking trail begins with a lot of steps between sharp special-looking rocks.
+Then around the corner walking gets easier and the path is in general in a very good condition.
+Before the first beach Tamarama, there is a lookout in a place called Mackenzies Point.

 Bondi to Coogee coastal walk: Tamarama Beach

 Tamarama Beach has a yellow Surf Life Saving Club building above it so the life savers can watch you.
-This is a nice beach that especially surfers seem to like.
+This is a nice, small beach that above all surfers seem to like.

-Around Tamarama beach there are at least three different sandy coves, quite small but they look scenic from the footpath.
+Around Tamarama there are at least three different sandy coves, quite small but they look nice from the cliffs where the footpath is.

 The next beach is Bronte.
 Bronte Beach is a lot bigger than Tamarama and has a good picnic area with gas barbecues.

 Waverley oceanfront Cemetery

-After Bronte comes the Waverley Cemetery where many people and among them many notable Australians have been buried.
-The walk then again follows the cliffs.
+After Bronte comes Waverley Cemetery where many Australian citizens and among them many notable persons have been buried.
+From here the walk again follows the cliffs.

 Bondi to Coogee coastal walk: Clovelly Bay

-Concrete terraces on both sides of Clovelly Bay make the beach feel more like an ocean swimming-pool.
-In autumn when ocean waves are bigger Clovelly beach looks a bit dirty, but in the summer it’s a good beach for families.
+The concrete terraces on both sides of Clovelly Bay make the beach feel a bit like an ocean swimming-pool.
+In autumn when ocean waves are bigger Clovelly beach looks a bit dirty, but in the summer it’s a perfect beach for families.
 After all walking we already needed a lunch here and the beach restaurant served an excellent lunch.

 The rocky Gordons Bay

 Gordons Bay is not a sandy beach, its very rocky and has a marked underwater route for snorkellers.
-This stony bay is not a good beach for swimmers, but it’s nice to look at.
+So this place is not for swimmers but nice to look at from the path.

-The path goes on and there is a bowling club area, many stairs to climb and finally you are approaching the end of the route, Coogee beach.
+The path goes on and there is a bowling club area, many stairs to climb and finally we are approaching our destination, Coogee Beach.

 Coogee Beach, the end of the Bondi to Coogee walk

-As we started walking in the afternoon and walking took so much time with all the stops, we reached Coogee first at dusk.
+As we started walking first before noon and it all including swimming breaks took so much time, we reached Coogee first at dusk.

-Never mind we still took a dip in the Pacific Ocean before a half-an-hour bus trip back to the city.
-In fact you should stay longer at Coogee than we did this time, it is a pretty place.
+Never mind we still took a dip in the Pacific Ocean before the half-an-hour bus trip back to the city.
+You should really stay longer at Coogee than we did this time, it is a pretty place.

 The Bondi to Coogee coastal walk is a part of a longer Eastern Beaches Coastal Walk.
-The Eastern Beaches walk goes further south so you can continue walking for almost as long you like and more beaches will follow.
+The Eastern Beaches walk continues further south from Coogee so you can keep walking for as long you like and more beaches will follow.

 Eastern Beaches Coastal Walk, Sydney

-The Bondi to Coogee coastal walk is a popular walk with Australians and tourists like ti too.
-So there are always lots of people walking during the summer months.
-But as you know the Australian climate is nice round the year so it’s always a good time to enjoy Sydney’s eastern shores.
+This was the Bondi to Coogee coastal walk, a popular walk with Australians and tourists alike.
+That means there are always a lot of people walking, at least during the summer months.
+But as you know the Australian climate is pleasant for walks all year round.
+It’s always a good time to enjoy Sydney’s eastern shores.